Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: SAT-Based Algorithms for Selected Inconsistency Measures

 Finally, an at-most-$u$ constraint is added to limit the number of occurrences that can be forgotten.
 Let $\atoms_{\forget}$ denote the set of all atoms introduced by substitutions of atom occurrences in formulas $\varFor \in \kb$, i.\,e., the set of all $t_{\varAt,l}, f_{\varAt,l}$ wrt.\ $\varAt^l \in \occs(\kb)$.
 The constraint

 is added to $\satf(\kb, u)$ in order to keep the number of forgotten occurrences from exceeding $u$.
-The proof for the following theorem is provided in Appendix \ref{app:proof-sat-fb} \begin{theorem} For a given value $u$, the encoding $\satf(\kb,u)$ is satisfiable if and only if $\iforget(\kb) \leq u$. \end{theorem}
+In total, $\satf(\kb, u)$ is comprised of (SF1)--(SF4) (see Encoding \ref{tab:sat-fb} for a complete overview).
+The proof for the following theorem, along with Encoding~\ref{tab:sat-fb}, is provided in Appendix \ref{app:proof-sat-fb} \begin{theorem} For a given value $u$, the encoding $\satf(\kb,u)$ is satisfiable if and only if $\iforget(\kb) \leq u$. \end{theorem}

 \begin{example} Consider again the knowledge base $\kb_7$ from Example \ref{ex:sat-contension}:

 In this example, we aim to construct $\satf(\kb_7,2)$, i.\,e., a SAT encoding which returns true if and only if $2$ is an upper bound of the forgetting-based inconsistency value of $\kb_7$.